Dero123/WordleProject/WrittenResponse.md

 Condition(s) tested by the first call:

+Tests that the procedure returns the users input colored red by passing in an incorrect word.

 Condition(s) tested by the second call:

+Test that the procedure returns the users input colored green by passing in a correct word.

 ### 3d iii.

 Result of the first call:

+When the procedure is called with an incorrect value it returns the users input colored red.

 Result of the second call:

+When the procedure is called with a correct value it returns the users input colored green.